 Can we shoot this in a ½ day, a full day, 3 days, a week, 2 weeks?

 How long will it take to edit?

 What can we do to make sure the video meets the business need and budget?

 What kind of storytelling best fits the need?

-After talking with my team, I plug the numbers into my rate sheets and arrive at a budget quote.
-I present the quote to the client, and we discuss the details.
-We adjust the scope and budget up or down, and then I present a formal brief and statement of work.
+After talking with our team, we plug the numbers into rate sheets and arrive at a budget.
+We present the quote to the client, and discuss the details.
+We adjust the scope and budget up or down, and then present a formal brief and statement of work.
 Let’s look at how much it may cost to work with professionals.